 We are committed to continual improvement and therefore, when weaknesses in our performance are identified, we take action to strengthen our systems by allocating resources and responsibilities internally, or by appointing experts to provide assistance.

-Our ESG approach
+Our approach to ESG

 We are committed to minimising the environmental impact of our properties and to improving the resilience of our properties to the long term impacts of climate change.
 As part of this we:

-- where possible and within our control, ensure that our properties match or exceed good practice environmental performance benchmarks;
+- where possible and within our control, ensure our properties match or exceed good practice environmental performance benchmarks;

 - ensure that design and management of our public realm and outdoor spaces promotes resilience to extreme weather events such as heavy rainfall or high summer temperatures, helps to manage pollution such as emissions to air, and provides diverse habitats for biodiversity;